httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. If input is an integer, return the result of applying Serialising an Integer {{ser-integer}} to input.
 2. If input is a float, return the result of applying Serialising a Float {{ser-float}} to input.
 3. If input is a string, return the result of applying Serialising a String {{ser-string}} to input.
+4. If input is an identifier, return the result of Serialising an Identifier {#ser-identifier}.
-4. If input is a Boolean, return the result of applying Serialising a Boolean {{ser-boolean}} to input.
+5. If input is a Boolean, return the result of applying Serialising a Boolean {{ser-boolean}} to input.
-5. Otherwise, return the result of applying Serialising a Byte Sequence {{ser-binary}} to input.
+6. Otherwise, return the result of applying Serialising a Byte Sequence {{ser-binary}} to input.

 ### Serialising an Integer {#ser-integer}